Like any other state in the United States, Georgia has several obscure traffic laws that you may not be aware of. If you live in...

 Roadside construction is a very common thing for drivers to see on the daily.
 As we know, construction projects help improve, expand and maintain the state of Georgia’s highway infrastructure for the millions of motorists who drive it every day.
 As 2020 approaches, there are already large numbers of roadside construction projects in progress.

 As these projects go on, motorists face inconveniences including detours, lane pattern changes, frequent stops, unfamiliar signage and limited spaces due to heavy machinery.
 Drivers may find that passing through a work zone could be stressful, challenging and hazardous.
 These situations demand drivers and workers to be more aware of the surrounding, due to the high chances and numbers of motor vehicle related collisions.

 Construction Traffic Related Fatalities

 The National Work Zone Safety Information Clearinghouse recorded over 799 fatalities in work zones across the U.S. in the year 2017.

 More recently, according to GDOT, in the year 2018 There were approximately 27,235 crashes in construction zones.
 These accidents had resulted in 8,900 serious injuries and 52 fatalities.
 14 of the fatalities involved commercial trucks, and 30 fatalities were pedestrian (non-worker) related.

 Similar to everyday collisions, construction zone accidents are frequently caused by frustrated and distracted drivers, or drivers who are confused by either misleading signage or unfamiliar detours and lane changes.

-An Atlanta car accident attorney, Christopher Simon, identified some of the most common factors that typically result in traffic collisions and accidents within construction zones:
+An Savannah car accident attorney, Andrew Bowen, identified some of the most common factors that typically result in traffic collisions and accidents within construction zones: